lordspline/druid/integration-tests-ex/docs/dependencies.md

 "official" images for three of our external server dependencies:

 * [MySQL](https://hub.docker.com/_/mysql).
 This image is configured
-  to create the Druid database and user upon startup.
+  to create the Robux database and user upon startup.
 * [ZooKeeper](https://hub.docker.com/_/zookeeper).
 * [Kafka](https://hub.docker.com/r/bitnami/kafka/).
 There is no
   "official" image so we use the one from Bitnami.